erikdelange/EXIN-The-Experimental-Interpreter/EXIN software architecture.md

 ```
 Restart the shell afterwards.
 In Windows' bash shell the colors work out of the box.
 If the shell you are using does not support VT100 code remove *VT100* from the preprocessor macros and recompile.
 ##### Code structure
 The core function of the interpreter is *parser()* in file *parser.c*.
 The parser decodes the most recently read token from the program code and starts executing it.
 A token is a group of characters which have a special meaning in the language.
 For example the *while* statement or floating point constant *5.1E3*.
 The scanner translates groups of characters in the program code into tokens which the parser can digest.
+The parser excutes statemants which requires the evaluation of expressions (like a = b + 1).
+Expressions are evaluated by *expresion.c* which on the background calls the various ob_xxx functions.
 EXIN program code is stored in modules which are loaded via the *import* statement.
 See *module.c* and struct *module* for details.
 The scanner uses the reader (struct *reader* in file *reader.c*) to read individual characters from the program code.
 Similar to the *scanner* struct only a single *reader* struct containing variables and function calls is used.
 The reader is able move the read pointer to other places in the same module when executing loops, or even between modules in case of function calls.